Features and classification of viruses, Defective viruses and Viral vectors used for gene therapy

 Defective viruses

-A defective virus is one that lacks one or more functional genes required for viral replication.
+A defective virus lacks one or more functional genes required for viral replication.
 Defective viruses require helper activity from another virus genome for some steps in replication or maturation.
 An example of a defective virus is the hepatitis D virus which replicates only in the presence of the Co-infecting hepatitis B virus.

 The Effect of Physical and Chemical Agents